dan-nl/generator-eslint-config/readme.md

 # generator-eslint-config
-yeoman generator that sets up eslint with [dan-nl/eslint-config-dan-nl][eslint-config-dan-nl-url]
+yeoman generator that installs eslint with a shared config in the target project

+defaults to the shared config [dan-nl/eslint-config-dan-nl][eslint-config-dan-nl-url], but allows you to specify any shared config on github

 ## license
 [MIT License][mit-license]